thehalvo/homeostasis/TESTING.md

 # Testing Guide

-This project enforces testing that EXACTLY matches GitHub Actions.
-When you run `git push origin main`, ALL tests that GitHub would run MUST pass locally first.
-No shortcuts, no exceptions.
+This project enforces testing that matches GitHub Actions.
+When you run `git push origin main`, ALL tests that GitHub would run should pass locally first.

 ## Overview